 • Sales = conversion rate of leads into customers.

 Each marketing objective may need a different type of content.
 By tracking engagement, sentiment, click-through and conversion you’ll get a very clear idea of which content is working and which isn’t.
 Hint: use great visuals and minimal copy.

 You may not be a marketing professional but you can still look the part, even when you’re just starting out or putting an experimental toe in the water.
 Dodgy graphics or designs will push customers away and erode trust in your brand.
 Here are some free marketing tools you can use to create great looking content that your customers will love:

-- Bomaii – a platform designed to make email and social campaigns easy
+- Bomaiii – a platform designed to make email and social campaigns easy

-- Canvaiv – simple graphic design software for the non-graphic designer
+- Canvav – simple graphic design software for the non-graphic designer

 Of course, as your social media marketing strategy grows, you may need more features or the capability to manage a larger social media presence, which is when you might consider upgrading to a premium or paid app.

 As is true offline, you can quickly turn off your customers if you don’t show the appropriate etiquette.
 You could also find yourself in legal hot water if you don’t know some basic marketing regulations.
 Here are some essential no-nos to be aware of before clicking ‘send’ or posting on social: